commatalk/commapluscoin/doc/REST-interface.md

 With the /notxdetails/ option JSON response will only contain the transaction hash instead of the complete transaction details.
 The option only affects the JSON response.

-For full TX query capability, one must enable the transaction index via "txindex=1" commapluscoinnd line / configuration option.
+For full TX query capability, one must enable the transaction index via "txindex=1" command line / configuration option.

 Risks
 -------------